GFA-spec/GFA-spec/README.md

 # GFA 1.1

 W-lines were suggeseted by Heng Li (@lh3) as an extension to GFA 1 for representing haplotype information in pangenome graphs.

+# GFA 1.2

+J-lines were suggested by Sergey Nurk and Giulio Formenti as an extension to GFA 1.1 to represent jumps in graphs such as gaps in assembly scaffolds.